 But sadly until then we are forced to compromise with their addiction.
 If we live with addicts their addiction rubs off.
 Children of alcoholics have alcohol problems, drug addiction passes through generations, and so addiction to power and profits is almost congenital.
 For those who accept corporate culture, the collaboration becomes part of the addiction, and we also need to cut ourselves off from the collaborators – at least collaborators are not 100% addicted as the 1% are.
 Maintaining a principled compromise with addiction is very hard, and the addiction will cause conflict so I don’t envisage change starting by a principled compromise because the conflict is too much.
 Moral alternatives need to come first, and these alternatives need to come in by working outside the existing structures.
 I have called these Mindful Consumer Networks, and I referred to this mindful consuming in the oneness of ch12.
 Once such networks exist the principled compromise can say “use our labour with integrity or we will find an alternative”.
 Without the alternative no compromise with principle can exist, and compromise will continue to suck us into collaboration with the addictive consequences.

 There are two key aspects to Mindful Consumer Networks – money and products.
 First and foremost as explained in ch16 ordinary money is risky.
 Money that is controlled by the 1% cannot be guaranteed as they print it when needed, and eventually its value must collapse and they will take theirs first.
-So mindful transactions need to develop from a traditional basis of barter, and money introduced from there – as the Argentinians did with creditos (F).
-In the Occupy movement I am pleased to hear talk of alternative currencies – and hope eventually to see an Occupy currency (#O).
+So mindful transactions need to develop from a traditional basis of barter, and money introduced from there – as the Argentinians did with creditos.
 For transactions to be carried out with an alternative currency or through barter is the only way that those transactions can be free of the impact of the 1%.

-Occupy also show us the way with products as they clearly have shown ecological soundness through ......().
-Occupy farms also hold out hope as they have linked with the organic movement.
+Occupy showed us the way with products as they clearly have shown ecological soundness through consuming organic produce.
+Occupy farms also held out hope when they linked with the organic movement.
 For good health we follow the Zandtao tenet:-

 Improving your body.

-Skills-bartering can also hopefully occur through this sort of network, and conceivably Occupy can formally begin skill-bartering – the Argentinians did during their currency crisis when the government locked the people out of their bank accounts (F).
-And the Greeks have now begun barter (F), both goods and skills.
+Skills-bartering can also hopefully occur through this sort of network, and conceivably Occupy can formally begin skill-bartering – the Argentinians did during their currency crisis when the government locked the people out of their bank accounts.

-Once such alternative networks are functioning, there is a future for people forced by their skillset or otherwise to make their compromise principled, and to put an end to what is now socially-accepted collaboration through being employed by the 1% that is leading to the destruction of our planet.
+Once such alternative networks are functioning, there is a future for people forced by their skillset or otherwise to make their compromise principled.
+Put an end to what is now socially-accepted collaboration through being employed by the 1% that is leading to the destruction of our planet.